girishji/vimcomplete/README.md

 </details>/

 > [!TIP]
-> For completing English words use [ngram]() completion (below) or use custom dictionary with frequently used words.
-The builtin dictionary that comes with Linux or MacOS contains many rarely used words.
+> For completing English words, you can utilize [ngram](https://en.wikipedia.org/wiki/N-gram) completion as outlined below, or opt for a custom dictionary containing frequently used words.
+The default dictionary that comes pre-installed with Linux or MacOS encompasses numerous infrequently used words.

 ## LSP Completion